sschauss/ptt/ass03-docs/README.md

 ###1.3 SASS

 The webapp stylesheets are written in sass in combination with compass.
 So you probably have to [install](http://compass-style.org/install/) compass as well.

-##2 Usage
+###1.4 Maven

+To build the server binaries we've used [maven](http://maven.apache.org/download.cgi).

-###2.1 Build
+##2 Build

-To build the project you can run `sbt assembly` from the root directory of the project.
-You can find the JAR in `target/scala-2.11/`.
+To build the project you can use the build script (in the root folder of the ptt project).

-###2.2 Parse SCSS and transform it to prettyprinted SCSS/CSS

-`java -jar ass02.jar scssFile [--pretty scssOutputFilename] [--css cssOutputFilename]`

-	scssFile:
- 		relative or absolute path to scss file

- 	scssOutputFilename:
- 		relative or absolute path for prettyprinted scss file
-  		default: ./pretty.scss

- 	cssOutputFilename:
- 		relative or absolute path for prettyprinted css file
-  		default: ./pretty.css

-You can also use sbt to run the transformation:

-`sbt run scssFile [scssOutputFilename] [cssOutputFilename]`
+Alternative:

+1. From the ass03-client folder run:
+ 	`bower install && npm install && grunt build`
+2. Copy the contents of the ass03-client/dist folder to ass03-server/src/main/resources/assets
+3. From the ass03-server folder run:
+	`mvn install`

-##3 Current Status
+##3 Run

-We only covered the following scss [basics](http://sass-lang.com/guide):

-- Variables
-- Nesting
-- Import
-- Mixins
-- Operators

-[@rules](https://developer.mozilla.org/de/docs/Web/CSS/At-rule) (such as @charset, @font-face...) and line/block comments are not covered yet.
+###3.1

+Create file with .yml suffix.

+	database:
+  		# the name of your JDBC driver
+  		driverClass: org.h2.Driver

+  		# the username
+  		user: costshare

+  		# the password
+  		password:

+  		# the JDBC URL
+  		url: jdbc:h2:~/costshare

+###3.2

+Run `java -jar [path to server.jar file] server [path to config.yml file]`